-- Active Directory is essentially LDAP and Kerberos tied together (although slightly modified) - OpenLDAP is the usual LDAP implementation - Kerberos is usually Heimdal, but can be GNU Shishi - If you decide to keep Active Directory, Samba version 3.0 or higher is needed to integrate well with it
+- Active Directory is essentially DNS, LDAP and Kerberos tied together (although slightly modified). - BIND is the usual choice for DNS. - OpenLDAP is the usual LDAP implementation. - Kerberos is usually Heimdal, but can be GNU Shishi. - If you decide to keep Active Directory, Samba version 3.0 or higher is needed to integrate well with it. - This is now the version that is usually shipped with current distributions